s4njk4n/XDC_Masternode_Rewards_Checker/README.md

 It shows a log of everything in the output box so you can see what's happening.

-Note: This assumes all unexplained balance increases are from masternode rewards.
+Note: This assumes all unexplained balance increases are from masternode epoch rewards.
 Also, it only works for XDC mainnet.

 ## How to Use It